-Note that in order to use to bridge 2 channels on the amp to deliver more power as 1 channel, they’re connected in a particular way.
+Note that to bridge 2 channels on the amp and deliver more power as a single channel, they’re connected in a particular way.
 The bottom image above shows the polarity and wiring connections required.
 They’re marked as “Bridged” as you can see.

 In bridged mode, one channel provides the positive speaker connection and the other provides the negative.

 A speaker level input harness for a car amplifier.
 The speaker outputs from a factory or other stereo are connected to the wiring then plug into a connector on the amp.
 The high-level signals are converted to low-level signals similar to RCA inputs.